Evolution of progenitors for electron capture supernovae: Methods

 \subsection{Nuclear reaction network}

-We include 300 species of nuclei in a reaction network from n, p to Br.
-That is used for the calculation of distribution evolution of chemical composition and also nuclear energy generation.
-Newly added nuclei from Y\&U11 (see also \citet{yos13}) are shown in Fig. \ref{f_added}.
+We include 300 isotopes in a reaction network from n, p to Br for calculations of chemical composition evolution and nuclear energy generation.
+Newly added isotopes from Y\&U11(see also \citet{yos13}) are shown in Fig. \ref{f_added}.

-When the temperature exceeds the value of $5.0\times10^{9}$ K, the composition in the region is assumed to achieve the NSE composition and the composition is used for the calculation of the thermodynamical quantities and nuclear generation rate.
-In a NSE region in a highly dense ONe core, both density and electron mole fraction changes its value in wide ranges of (9.0 $\lesssim$ log $\rho$ $\lesssim$ 11.0) and (0.25 $\lesssim$ $Y_e$ $\lesssim$ 0.5).
-In order to calculate the NSE composition consistently in such a wide parameter space, 3091 nuclei are treated for calculations of NSE abundance (Fig. \ref{f_nse}).
-For electron capture reactions in the NSE region, we applied the rate by \citet{juo10} which takes into account roughly 2700 nuclei including very neutron-rich and heavy ones with screening corrections.
+When the temperature exceeds the value of $5.0\times10^{9}$ K, NSE is assumed to be achieved in the region and the NSE composition is used for calculations of the thermodynamical quantities and nuclear generation rate.
+In an NSE region in a highly dense ONe core, both density and electron mole fraction vary over wide ranges of (9.0 $\lesssim$ log $\rho$ $\lesssim$ 11.0) and (0.25 $\lesssim$ $Y_e$ $\lesssim$ 0.5).
+In order to calculate an NSE composition consistently in such a wide parameter space, 3091 isotopes are treated (Fig. \ref{f_nse}).
+For electron capture reactions in the NSE region, we applied the rate by \citet{juo10} which takes into account roughly 2700 isotopes including very neutron-rich and heavy ones with screening corrections.
 Though the contributions from positron capture and decay as well as $\beta^-$-decay in the NSE region may affect the stellar evolution, we omit these effects because of the lack of data tables.